 Anti-social behaviour is a broad term used to describe the day-to-day crime, nuisance or disorder that can make a person’s life a misery.

-It can include problems with litter and vandalism, public drunkenness or aggressive dogs, and noisy or abusive neighbours.
+It can include problems with litter and vandalism, public drunkenness, and noisy or abusive neighbours.

 The Safer Richmondshire team co-ordinates agencies who work together to tackle these issues, meaning that responsibility is shared between a number of organisations, such as the police, council and social landlords.